-Denver Community Ventures helps fund innovative programming that supports self-sufficiency and economic independence for low-income families.
-We have four core areas of focus.
+Friends of DHA helps fund innovative programming that supports self-sufficiency and economic independence for low-income families.
+Check out our five core areas of focus.

 DHA’s economic self-sufficiency programs provide residents of public housing and Section 8, as well as low-income families of the Denver area, with resources and case management to become economically self-sufficient.
 Program services include education, employment, financial literacy training, and home ownership preparation.